 Some of us, instead, see our personality reflected in subtlety, simplicity, and understated designs.
 Here, we’ll be learning about twelve offerings from Country Floors that tap into just that.

 1. Blanc Blue Crackled Royal Makkum Delft Tile

 The first few options we’ll be going over are our present ways to tap into the allure of heritage tile while maintaining relative design simplicity.
 Delft tiles are absolutely famous.
 For good reason too — these often droll, always artful designs have captured attention for over four centuries.

 For some people, though, these fun and imaginative designs just don’t seem to fit into their vision for their home.
-Luckily, options like the Blanc Blue Crackled Royal Makkum Delft tile exists.
+Luckily, options like the Blanc Blue Crackled Royal Makkum Delft tile exist.

-It preserves some of what is most loved about delft tile — the signature details in the corners, the antique-looking crackling — but with no center design, the effect is far more understated than is typical for Delft tile.
-A backsplash of these beautiful tiles showcases a sophisticated blend of minimalism and an appreciation of the history and culture of ceramics.
+It preserves some of what is most loved about Delft tile — the signature details in the corners, the antique-looking crackling — but with no center design, the effect is far more understated than is typical for Delft tile.
+The backsplash of these beautiful tiles showcases a sophisticated blend of minimalism and an appreciation of the history and culture of ceramics.

 2. Garden Blanc Glazed Miradouro Classic Ceramic